Pointe shoe: Construction

 The exterior of a pointe shoe is covered with fabric, thus concealing the box and other internal structural elements and lending an aesthetically pleasing look to the shoe.
 Most pointe shoes are covered with satin, but some are available with canvas exteriors.
-Pointe shoes are most often available in light pink colors and less commonly in black and white.
-In recent years, pointe shoes have also become more diverse in color.
-For example, many pointe shoe makers, like Bloch, offer pointe shoes in various skin tones ranging from light pink to deeper browns to suit darker complexions.
-When other colors are desired (e.g., to match a costume), pointe shoes may be dyed, or ordered in custom colors.

 The vamp refers to the shoe's upper piece, measured from the platform to the drawstring; normally, longer toes call for a longer vamp.
 The throat is the edge of the vamp above the arch of the foot; it is usually either v-shaped or round, which tend to suit feet with higher or lower arches, respectively.
-The drawstring is located within the binding on the throat; this may be made from either elastic or lace.
+The drawstring is located within the binding on the throat; this may be made from either elastic or lace and usually ends at the bottom of the throat.

-Box
+Box and wings

 A pointe shoe's tightly stretched satin exterior exposes the shape of its underlying toe box.

 The box is a rigid enclosure within the front end of the shoe that encases and supports the dancer's toes.
 The front end of the box is flattened so as to form a platform upon which the dancer can balance, and fabric covers the exterior of the box for aesthetics.
+Some manufacturers insert a suede patch over the platform to provide a longer lasting surface over the high-wear part of the shoe.
+There are pros and cons to this approach, and whether a suede tip is preferred is usually down to the dancer's own preference in how they prepare their shoes.
+The wings of the shoe refer to the sides of the box, which typically extend up slightly past the throat of the shoe and offer lateral support.

 In conventional pointe shoes, the box is typically made from tightly packed layers of paper, paste and fabric that have been glued together and then shaped into an enclosure.
 When the glue dries, it becomes hard and provides the required stiffness.
 In some newer pointe shoes, the box may be made from plastic and rubber, with rigidity provided by the plastic.

 Box shapes vary widely among shoe models and manufacturers.
-A number of shape attributes, including box length, height, taper angle and platform area, determine the suitability of a shoe for any particular foot.
+A number of shape attributes, including box length, height (sometimes called the profile), taper angle and platform area, determine the suitability of a shoe for any particular foot.